Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 Note that once this access token expires, you'll need to request a new one through an external application.

+### OAuth Refresh Token

-If you have an OAuth refresh token, export these credentials as environment variables:
+If you have an OAuth Refresh token, export these credentials as environment variables:

 ```shell
 export SNOWFLAKE_OAUTH_REFRESH_TOKEN='...'